AnIdiotsGuide/discordjs-bot-guide/a-basic-command-handler.md

 # A Basic Command Handler Example```

-> **Please Note**: This guide will be updated less often due to [personal reasons](/drama.md)

-> This was *supposed* to be covered in my next YouTube video.
-But, the footage was unuseable and I'm no longer making videos, so all you get is this code.
+> This was *supposed* to be covered in her next YouTube video.
+But, the footage was unuseable and she's no longer making videos, so all you get is this code.

 A *Command Handler* is essentially a way to separate your commands into different files, instead of having a bunch of `if/else` conditions inside your code (or a `switch/case` if you're being fancy).